-7.4.1 If an applicant with a disability is suitably qualified, an employer may make a job offer conditional on medical or functional testing to determine an applicant's actual or potential ability to perform the essential functions of a specific job.

-- 7.4.2 The testing must comply with the statutory requirements and should determine if the applicant is able to perform the essential functions of the job, with or without reasonable accommodation. - 7.4.3 An employer may test applicants with disabilities for a specific job and not require all other applicants to undergo testing. - 7.4.4 A conditional job offer may only be made to one person at a time, not to all applicants with disabilities that may have applied for the job. - 7.4.5 The employer may withdraw the job offer if the testing shows that - - (i) Accommodation requirements would create unjustifiable hardship; or - (ii) There is an objective justification that relates to the inherent requirements of the job; or - (iii) There is an objective justification that relates to health and safety.
+- 7.4.1 If an applicant with a disability is suitably qualified, an employer may make a job offer conditional on medical or functional testing to determine an applicant's actual or potential ability to perform the essential functions of a specific job. - 7.4.2 The testing must comply with the statutory requirements and must determine if the applicant is able to perform the essential functions of the job, with or without reasonable accommodation. - 7.4.3 A conditional job offer may only be made to one person at a time, not to all applicants with disabilities that may have applied for the job. - 7.4.4 The employer may withdraw the job offer if the testing shows that - a) Reasonable accommodation requirements would create unjustifiable hardship; or - b) There is an objective justification that relates to the inherent requirements of the job; or - c) There is an objective justification that relates to health and safety.